TP199703/Machine-Learning-Enabled-Multiparameter-Weak-Measurement-Metrology-for-Phase-Gradient-Metasurfaces/README.md

 `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` `pip install numpy pandas scikit-learn matplotlib seaborn`.

+The dataset is too large to upload, but it can be generated from a dataset file.
+Please contact me if you need the dataset.
 If you have any questions, please contact 1056575808@qq.com